 Ultram is a prescription analgesic drug, which means it can relieve pain.
-It’s used to treat moderate to severe chronic pain, and for acute post-surgery pain.
+The medication is used to treat moderate to severe chronic pain, and for acute post-surgery pain.

 Tramadol is the generic version of the drug, but it’s also sold under the name Conzip.
-These terms all refer to the same active chemical compound and we will use them interchangeably throughout this article.
+These terms all refer to the same active chemical compound, so we'll use them interchangeably throughout this article.

-Is Ultram proven effective for pain relief?
+But is Ultram proven effective for pain relief in research studies?
 Does it cause side effects?
 Is it addictive?
 And does it make more sense to take the generic version of the drug?

 We'll also share a popular animated YouTube explainer video on Ultram and explain a Food and Drug Administration (FDA) warning related to the drug.